Website Glossary

 Lewy Body Dementia

 Lewy body dementia, also known as dementia with Lewy bodies, is the second most common type of progressive dementia after Alzheimer's disease dementia.
 Protein deposits, called Lewy bodies, develop in nerve cells in the brain regions involved in thinking, memory and movement (motor control).
+Learn more about Lewy body dementia.

 Normal Pressure Hydrocephalus